VITA: Variational Pretraining of Transformers for Climate-Robust Crop Yield Forecasting

 \subsection{Problem Formulation}

 We formulate crop yield prediction as semi-supervised learning with latent weather representations.
-Let $z \in \mathbb{R}^{364 \times 31}$ be detailed meteorological variables from pretraining, and $x \in \mathbb{R}^{364 \times 6}$ be basic weather statistics (temperature, precipitation, etc.) available in both pretraining and downstream tasks.
-Each weather input is 364-week sequences representing 7 years of weekly means.
+Suppose $z \in \mathbb{R}^{364 \times 31}$ denotes the detailed meteorological variables from pretraining, and $x \in \mathbb{R}^{364 \times 6}$ denotes basic weather statistics (temperature, precipitation, etc.) available in both pretraining and downstream tasks.
+Each weather input is a 364-week sequence representing seven years of weekly means.

-We have two datasets: $\mathcal{D}_w = \{(x_i, z_i)\}_{i=1}^{N_w}$ where both basic and detailed weather states are observed for each 364-week \textit{non-overlapping} window $i$ across the NASA POWER grid, but no yield information is available; and (2) a finetuning dataset $\mathcal{D}_y = \{(x_j, y_j, y_{\text{past},j})\}_{j=1}^{N_y}$ where detailed states $z_j$ remain latent for each 364-week \textit{overlapping} sequence $j$ across the US Corn Belt counties.
+We consider two datasets: (1) a pretraining dataset $\mathcal{D}_w = \{(x_i, z_i)\}_{i=1}^{N_w}$, where both basic and detailed weather states are observed for each 364-week \textit{non-overlapping} window $i$ across the NASA POWER grid, but no yield information is available; and (2) a finetuning dataset $\mathcal{D}_y = \{(x_j, y_j, y_{\text{past},j})\}_{j=1}^{N_y}$, where detailed states $z_j$ remain latent for each 364-week \textit{overlapping} sequence $j$ across U.S. Corn Belt counties.
 Each training example uses weather from years $[t-6, t]$ and historical yields from $[t-6, t-1]$ to predict yield $y_{c,t}$ for county $c$.
 Test-year yields are strictly held out during training and additional details are provided in the Appendix.
 We model each county independently as a 1D temporal sequence and spatial context enters only via (latitude,longitude) features concatenated to each timestep (Equation~\ref{eq:input_concat}).